What to expect

-I offer a free phone consultation (up to 20min) to hear what you come for.
+I offer a free 15 minute phone consultation to hear what you come for.
 We can discuss how therapy could be useful for you and, if we both agree, we can arrange to meet for an assessment.

 In our initial one or two meetings we explore the area or difficulty you want to address, expectations you hold and changes you want to make.
 I will ask you about your general history and current situation.
 You have the opportunity to ask questions and get a sense of how I work.
 It is important that we both feel we can work together.

 We then consider options.
 For some people short-term work is enough.
 Others will want to take more time to gain better understanding or work on gradual improvements.
 Maybe this is not the right time or someone else offers a more suitable option.

 If we decide to work together, we agree time, duration and area of focus.

 Sessions and length of therapy

 Sessions are usually weekly.
 A session lasts 50 minutes.
 Please arrive on time as I cannot extend the session time.

 Following the assessment, we agree a number of sessions we set out for.
 This may be short-term (6 to 12 sessions), mid-term (16-24 sessions) or longer-term (6 -12 months), depending on your needs and goals.

 We will regularly review our work to check how things are going.
 We may decide together to end after the agreed number of sessoins or to extend for more sessions.

 For booking or cancelling appiontments you will be able to contact me by email or phone.